arduino/help-center-content/content/Hardware/Portenta Family/How-to-update-the-bootloader-on-Portenta-H7.md

 ---

 1. First we must ensure we have the latest version available of the core.
-To do so open the board manager in the menu under _Tools->Board->Boards Manager_...
-Then search for "portenta" and find the **Arduino Mbed OS Portenta Boards** package and click on "Install" or "Update" accordingly.
+Open the Board Manager in the menu under _Tools > Board > Boards Manager..._ and search for "portenta".
+Find the **Arduino Mbed OS Portenta Boards** package and click on "Install" or "Update" accordingly.

-2. To update the bootloader we use the **PortentaH7_updateBootloader** sketch.
-You can find the sketch file under _File > Examples > Portenta_System_
+2. Go to _File > Examples > STM32H747_System_ and open the `STM32H747_updateBootloader` sketch.

    ![Bootloader Update Sketch](img/update_bootloader_portenta.png)

 3. Compile and upload the sketch to the board.
 Make sure you have selected the right port before you upload.

 4. Open the Serial monitor and you will see the specifications of your current bootloader and your board.
-Enter **"Y"** in the text field and press enter to begin the update process.
+Tyoe `Y` in the text field and press enter to begin the update process.

    ![Serial monitor output](img/update_bootloader_portenta_2.png)